 What’s Really in a Deal?
 Evidence from Textual Analysis of M&A Conference Calls

 Using a sample of 814 transcripts from 2011 to 2018, we examine information within merger and acquisition conference calls.
-Textual analysis reveals significant differences between the content of M&A call transcripts and both contemporaneous corporate press releases and earnings conference calls.
-We find participation of target executive types in M&A calls is related to payment choice and consistent with managerial incentives.
-Appearances of target executives are associated with a negative market reaction which is attributed to retention of these executives.
+Textual analysis reveals significant differences between the content of M&A call transcripts and both contemporaneous corporate press releases and prior earnings conference calls.
+We find participation of target executive types in M&A calls occurs more frequently in diversifying acquisitions and is related to payment choice consistent with promoting managerial sector specific skills and incentive alignment, respectively.
+Retention of participating target executives is associated with a negative market reaction.
 We also identify a negative relation between textual sentiment and market reaction consistent with a response to higher levels of information asymmetry.
 Greater quantitative information, however, is positively related to the market reaction of M&A calls.
-We develop an M&A motive dictionary to identify financial and strategic content within call transcripts.
+We develop targeted M&A motive dictionaries to identify financial and strategic content within call transcripts.
 Consistent with prior literature on merger motivation, deals with more finance (strategy) oriented words have a higher (lower) market reaction.
 Overall, our results show that deal-related textual analysis explains a highly significant and economically important component of gains/losses to acquirers.

 Keywords: Acquisitions, Conference Calls, Mergers, Press Releases, Textual Analysis